7 FAM 250

 d.
 Responsibility for Retired Military Personnel and Dependents:

-(1) Under the FY 95 Defense Authorization Act, the remains of deceased military retirees and their dependents may be repatriated on military or military-chartered flights on a space-available basis free of charge.
-The Act also authorized the military services to pay expenses incident to the recovery, care and disposition of the remains of a deceased military retiree or dependent on a reimbursable basis.
+(1) Under the FY 1995 Defense Authorization Act, the remains of deceased military retirees and their dependents may be repatriated on military or military-chartered flights on a space-available basis free of charge, as well as other expenses related to recovery, care, and disposition of remains.

-(2) While the enactment of this Act did not change consular officers’ responsibilities, coordination with the military services is now essential when the deceased is a military retiree or dependent.
+(2) Consular officer's coordination with military services is essential when the deceased is a military retiree or dependent.
 Consular officers are responsible for providing the NOK accurate information regarding the costs and practicality of using the military transportation option and acting as liaison between the NOK and the military offices abroad.
 In doing so, the consular officer should be aware of the following:

-(a) The military will repatriate only remains which have been processed through a U.S. military mortuary overseas.
-These mortuaries can arrange air shipment to the U.S. port of entry (POE) mortuary, provide embalming services for a nominal fee and, in some instances, provide cost estimates for transportation of remains to the mortuary.
+(a) The military will only repatriate remains which have been processed through a U.S. military mortuary overseas.
+These mortuaries can assist with air shipment to the U.S. port of entry (POE) and provide other relevant information regarding costs.

-(d) There are several sources in the United States to which consular officers can refer NOK for verification of retiree status and general information involving deaths of military retirees and dependents.
-The following offices are staffed 24 hours a day:
+(c) The NOK can receive verification of retiree status and general information involving deaths of military retirees and dependents from the following office that are staffed 24 hours a day:

-(e) The consular officer must in every case serve as the NOK’s primary initial point of contact and remain helpful and informed about the case even though the military provides transportation or other services.
+(d) The consular officer must in every case serve as the NOK’s initial point of contact and remain helpful and informed about the case even though the military may provide transportation or other services.

 7 FAM 255 LOCAL INTERMENT